flight-club

 1 in 60 rule trainer

 The 1 in 60 Rule Trainer is a free, interactive web app that turns one of aviation's handiest mental-maths shortcuts into hands-on practice.
-Each round drops you into a fresh scenario — off track between two airfields — and challenges you to work out your track error, correction angle, and the heading correction back to your destination.
+Each round drops you into a fresh scenario, off track between two airfields, and challenges you to work out your track error, correction angle, and the heading correction back to your destination.
 Enter your answer and the app grades it instantly, then redraws the diagram with the angles and corrected track so you can see how the numbers become a turn.
-With randomised problems, a whole-numbers mode for beginners and an equation mode for tougher figures, plus a running score, it's a quick way for student pilots to drill their nav maths until it's second nature — ready for the cockpit or a theory exam.
+With randomised problems, a whole-numbers mode for beginners and an equation mode for tougher figures, plus a running score, it's a quick way for student pilots to drill their nav maths until it's second nature.

 If you need a refresher on the 1 in 60 rule, watch this video.